 With the holidays approaching and customers starting to prepare for the different celebrations, whether they realize it or not, the way that you display your fresh produce, the visual that you provide in your store, is what attracts the customer to purchase.

-Think outside the box for a minute, try cross-merchandising, position yourself in the customer’s five senses.
+Think outside the box for a minute, try cross-merchandising, and position yourself in the customer’s five senses.
 What would you buy to impress your family for that special lunch or dinner?

 Here are five tips to display your produce during the holidays: